frankaburns/mathLesson/README.md

 ## Documentation

 Math Lesson documentation is maintained in this document and can be generated from Android Studio using the generate javadoc tool.
+The javadoc files are located in the app/doc/javadoc directory.

 ### Configuration View